 It’s important to give your cornea a chance to breathe; sleeping with your contacts may cause redness, soreness and infections.
 So make sure to remove your contact lenses before you get some shut-eye, unless they’re specialty lenses which are intended to be worn overnight.

 If you’re using orthokeratology (ortho-k) lenses to reshape your cornea, do wear them at night or as instructed by your eye doctor.

 Get That Annual Eye Exam

-Don’t forget to book your yearly eye exam at Chandler Walmart Vision Center in Chandler, as your vision can change.
+Don’t forget to book your yearly eye exam at Dr. Jason Bailey in Chandler, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
 Furthermore, getting an exam is also an excellent opportunity to ask Dr. Jason Bailey any questions you may have.